 Annex L – Separation Process

-In the event that an IANA Function Review resulted in a decision to initiate a Separation Process the following processes must be followed.
+In the event that an IANA Function Review results in a decision to initiate a Separation Process, the following processes must be followed.

-Once the initiation of the Separation Process is approved, a SCWG would be appointed to manage the RFP or other Separation Process The SCWG would follow the overall guidelines and procedures for ICANN Cross Community Working Groups.
-The SCWG working procedures should ensure transparency to the fullest extent possible, through by creating open discussion listservs and holding open calls, with read or listen-only modes for non-participants.
+Once the initiation of the Separation Process is approved, a Separation Cross Community Working Group (SCWG) would be appointed to manage an RFP for the performance of the IANA Naming Functions by a third party in lieu of PTI or another separation process (which would not necessarily require an RFP), such as a divestiture of PTI (each, a Separation Process).
+The SCWG would follow the overall guidelines and procedures for ICANN Cross Community Working Groups.
+The SCWG working procedures should ensure transparency to the fullest extent possible by creating open discussion listservs and holding open calls, with read- or listen-only modes for non-participants.

 Composition